Date of Degree

 Copyright 2012 Annie Parker Liss

 Liss, Annie Parker.
-"Varieties of religious Americanism: religion, historical writing and political advocacy in the late-nineteenth century." dissertation, University of Iowa, 2012.
+"Varieties of religious Americanism: religion, historical writing and political advocacy in the late-nineteenth century."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.